 English

-Each component includes the following parts: start tag and end tag marked by component name, component content, component attribute and component attribute value.
+Each component consists of several parts: a start tag and end tag marked by the component name, component content, component attributes, and attribute values.

 /